Menu

 Email: ileasag@gmail.com

-Koushik Paul - Treasurer - Elect
+Koushik Paul, MD - Treasurer - Elect

 Email: paul0775@umn.edu

-Cuong Pham, MD - President
+Cuong Pham, MD - President Emeritus

 Dr. Cuong Pham is internal medicine and pediatrics trained.
 He was born in Vietnam and escaped as a refugee at an early age.
 He was raised in Little Canada, Minnesota and is a proud life-long Golden Gopher from his undergraduate education to residency training.
 Currently he splits his time doing inpatient medicine at the University of Minnesota and primary care at the Community University Health Care Center.
 He is an Assistant Professor of Internal Medicine at the University of Minnesota and is the Chair of the Diversity and Inclusion Subcommittee for Graduate Medical Education.
 He has a focus on immigrant health and has worked abroad from South Africa to Vietnam.
 He is a licensed Buprenorphine provider, treating patients with opiate addiction.
 He is also interested in further understanding the impact of opiates on our marginalized populations.